 Rhubarb Scones are full of tart rhubarb and balanced with just a pinch of sweetness.
 If you have ever wanted to know how to make scones from scratch this rhubarb scone recipe is what you are looking for.

 These Rhubarb Scones make a delicious and quick breakfast or brunch.
 We love sweet breakfast recipes like this Apple Cinnamon Crunch Bread or Bakery Style Strawberry Muffins.
-If you are running behind in the mornings, you definitely need this breakfast recipe in your life!
+If you are running behind in the mornings, you definitely need this Omelet in a Mug breakfast recipe in your life!

 Once you make this rhubarb scones recipe, you will no longer be ordering scones from Starbucks or making scones with Bisquick.
 You will see just how easy they are to make in your own kitchen and they taste better, too because you can control exactly what goes into them.

 I am not in any way claiming that these scones are a traditional British recipe.
 But the scones you find in the United States are typically super sweet due to added sugars, glazed toppings, and mix-ins.
-Absolutely nothing wrong with sweet scones, this just happens to be an unsweet version.
+Absolutely nothing wrong with sweet scones, this just happens to be an unsweet version like cheese scones.

 These scones are made from scratch and only have a hint of sweetness, but you can really taste the tanginess of the rhubarb coming through.
 If you want an unsweet scone recipe that goes great with a cup of coffee or tea, these are the perfect fruit scones.